luau-lang/luau/docs/_posts/2022-03-31-luau-recap-march-2022.md

 Previously examples like this did not typecheck but now they do!

-This language is called *width subtyping* (it allows tables to get *wider*, that is have more properties).
+This language feature is called *width subtyping* (it allows tables to get *wider*, that is to have more properties).

 The RFC for width subtyping is https://github.com/Roblox/luau/blob/master/rfcs/sealed-table-subtyping.md